smlaage/i2c-keyboard-matrix/README.md

 --------------------------------------------------------------------------------------------------------------------
 Files in this repository:
 - Readme.md: this file
-- I2C-Keyboard-Atmel-Porject.zip: Atmel project files for Atmel Studio 7
+- I2C-Keyboard-Atmel-Project.zip: Atmel project files (including readily compiled HEX and ELF) for Atmel Studio 7
 - Arduino Circuit Diagram and fotos of a built with hole grid board:
   - I2C-Keyboard-Circuit.jpg
   - I2C-Keyboard-foto_0.jpg